 But pattern baldness doesn’t just affect men, whether they’re cisgender or transgender.
 Female pattern hair loss affects up to 50% of women by the age of 50 .
 A specialist at a UK hair loss clinic will be able to determine which type of hair loss you have, regardless of your gender.
 They can then recommend the best course of treatment that won’t interrupt or disturb your hormone therapy while you transition.

 What other hair restoration options are there?

-If you are in transition or post transition and have hair loss concerns or an existing hair loss condition, we can help.
-Over the years we have helped many transgenders achieve a full head of hair or improved the look of natural facial hair.
-If you would like to know more or would like to book a totally confidential, no-obligation consultation, get in touch with us here
+If you are in transition or post-transition and have hair loss concerns or an existing hair loss condition, we can help.
+Over the years the Wimpole Clinic has helped many transgender people achieve a full head of hair or improved the look of natural facial hair.
+Take a look at our hair transplant clinic reviews to learn more.

 Talk to a specialist ☎ 020 7935 1861.